0x00002a/typesum/docs/README.md

 v.as_empty(); // doesn't exist
 ```

-It can even work with overlapping enums
+It can even work with overlapping types

 ```rust
 use typesum::sumtype;